magicstickuk/multisite-post-duplicator/readme.txt

 * Select all sites on your network quickly with our new 'select all button'
 * Improved performance
 * Improved access for developers with the addition of several new hooks.
+* Removed signposting added in previous release.
+Rethinking a better approach

 = 1.4 =
 * NEW: Signposting for networks where custom post types and taxonomies are not synced throughout.